-- Residence halls for students should be benchmarked separately (as individual buildings, not as a group).
-If each residence hall has all energy use sub-metered and entered, it can get a score, but residence halls are not currently eligible for ENERGY STAR certification.
+- If the residence halls are separate buildings, then you should enter them each as their own property.
+If each residence hall has all energy use sub-metered, it can get a score, but residence halls are not currently eligible for ENERGY STAR certification

-- Faculty residences should also be benchmarked separately, as individual buildings.
-They can be entered as single family homes or multi-unit apartment buildings, or any other property type that most closely fits.
+- Faculty residences should be entered as single family homes, or multifamily housing, or another property type that most closely fits.

 If this is too complicated and you don't care about getting an ENERGY STAR score or certification, you can also benchmark the entire boarding school together as “Other – Education.”
 In this case, the school would not be eligible to receive ENERGY STAR certification.